 In today’s hyper-connected world, public Wi-Fi has become a lifeline for many of us.
 Whether you’re working remotely from a coffee shop, checking emails at the airport, or scrolling through social media at a hotel, public Wi-Fi networks offer convenience and accessibility.
 However, this convenience comes with significant risks.
 Cybercriminals often target public Wi-Fi networks to steal sensitive information, leaving unsuspecting users vulnerable to data breaches, identity theft, and other cyber threats.

 Many public Wi-Fi networks lack proper encryption, meaning the data you send and receive is not protected.
-This makes it easy for cybercriminals to intercept sensitive information, such as passwords, credit card details, and personal messages.
+This makes it easier for cybercriminals to intercept sensitive information, such as passwords, credit card details, and personal messages.

 A VPN encrypts your internet connection, making it much harder for hackers to intercept your data.
 Always use a reputable VPN service when connecting to public Wi-Fi.